St. Charles County Missouri assistance programs.

 The Salvation Army has two main locations in St. Charles County.
 They administer a program known as Emergency Social Services.
 This resource can help individuals and families who are facing a crisis situation.
 For example, people who have had a reduction in hours at work, medical emergency, or an unexpected job loss may qualify for financial assistance for paying bills, rent, housing and more.

 Specifically some of the services provided to eligible individuals includes funds to pay rent, heating and electric bills, prescription medications, and other basic needs.
-Most residents, regardless of their income or background, may also be able to get free food, Thanksgiving and Christmas meals and gifts, clothing, access to a thrift store, and more.
-The locations are 2140 North 4th Street in St. Charles ((636) 946-7966) and 100 North Jefferson Avenue, call (314) 881-6000, or read more St. Charles Salvation Army resources.
+Most residents, regardless of their income or background, may also be able to get free food, Thanksgiving and Christmas meals and gifts.
+There is also free clothing (including winter coats), access to a thrift store, back to school supplies and more.
+The locations are 2140 North 4th Street in St. Charles ((636) 946-7966) and 100 North Jefferson Avenue, call (314) 881-6000, or read more on St. Charles Salvation Army resources.

 Legal Services of Eastern Missouri - The poor and less fortunate can get help with a wide number of needs and issues.
 Lawyers assist with civil family matters and offer free foreclosure counseling.
 Other services include advice for stopping evictions and support for resolving unsafe housing or security deposit disputes with landlords.
 St. Charles County families with large amounts of debt can also get advice on reducing it or dealing with collectors.
 Read free legal aid eastern Missouri.